Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-H67ewrFgR5M.md

 ### Transcript

-> how are the sales numbers i think they're pretty good yeah they're pretty good no idea i have a rough idea wow they're pretty good pretty good sales numbers
+> how are the sales numbers I think they're pretty good yeah they're pretty good no idea I have a rough idea wow they're pretty good pretty good sales numbers